DaveWillRave/login_page/README.md

 + Angular Development server - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Use the command `npm install` to install any requirements.
 + Flask API - To run the flask api install all the requirments using `pip install -r requirements.txt` Then simply run the command `python -m flask run`
++ For running tests, use the `ng test` command in angular for frontend testing.
+For backend testing, navigate to the unit test directory and run the file.

 ## Relevant Frontend directories
 "login_page/frontend/src/app/" contains all the frontend code and with "/auth" containing the token interceptor and auth guard services.